Amorphizm/terminal-farkle/README.md

 - 4 of a kind with a 2 of a kind = 1200pts eg. [5,5,5,5,6,6]
 - a straight = 1500pts eg. [1,2,3,4,5,6]
 <a/>
-Points to win = 10,000 or more | configured for no less than 1 player and no more than 6 players but that can be changed.
+Points to win = 10,000 or more | configured for no less than 1 player and no more than 6 players but that can be changed within the code.
 To start the game run the command ruby program.rb in the cloned directory.
+To add a bot just add the text ".bot" to the end of the player name.